Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

    - add_particles
    - init_new_particles

-The following block consists in the overload of `add_generated_particles` operator that is set to `nop` by default.
+The following block consists of the overload of the `add_generated_particles` operator that is set to `nop` by default.
 Note that this operator is triggered by the frequency `simulation_generator_frequency: 40000` defined in the global operator, default is `-1`.

 .. code-block:: yaml